-Where I am when this story starts is walking along the middle of a dusty road to Alone, thinking of not much, except that I am getting too old for this sort of thing.
-I am also thinking that I must be some kind of sap, for I travel all this way to Griselda's birthplace, when so much time is passing since she leaves it, and all kinds of wars and troubles keep happening in between, just in the hope of getting some news of her, when I do not even know for sure that she is still alive.
+When this story starts, I am walking along the middle of a dusty road to Alone, thinking of not much, except that I must be some kind of a sap.
+For I am travelling all this way to Griselda's birthplace, when so much time is passing, and all kinds of wars and troubles keep happening, just in the hope of getting some news of her, when I am not even knowing for sure that she is still alive.
 But I keep going, which shows you what a very big sap I am, indeed.

-I am a long time on the road this day, and I am getting to feel I badly need a nap, in fact I am looking out for some likely spot at the side of the road, when suddenly there is this loud voice behind me, which makes me jump half out of my skin, and what this voice says is, "Make way there!
+I am already a long time on the road this day, and am beginning to feel that I am in bad need of a nap, in fact, I am looking out for some likely spot, when suddenly there is this loud voice behind me, which makes me jump half out of my skin, and what this voice says is, "Make way there!
 Way for the Lady of Alone!"

-I move to the side of the road very fast, and look around to get a view of this important personage, and if I am not all shook up already, I will be now, for who do I recognise, riding at the head of what looks like a small procession, but Hilda, who I last see in Pavis many years ago.
-She changes no little since I see her last, in fact, she broadens out no little, but she certainly seems to be in the money, for she is riding a pretty fair horse and all her gear is good quality and there is gold on her here and there.
-So I am guessing that she is highly placed among the persons who work for this Lady of Alone.
+I move to the side of the road very fast, and look around to get a view of this important personage, and if I am not all shook up already I will be now, for who do I recognise, riding a bit ahead of a small procession, but Hilda, who I last see in Pavis years back.
+She is changing quite some since I last see her, for she is rather broader than I remember, but she certainly seems to be in the money, for she is riding a pretty fair horse and all her gear is fine quality, so I judge that she is highly placed among the persons who work for this Lady of Alone.

-Now in next to no time Sor-Eel gets recalled, and a new guy comes in as Governor, who calls himself Duke Raus of Rone.
-He holds land downriver, which he takes over in the years just after the Lunar conquest of Pavis, and he comes up to Pavis with a bunch of his most experienced fighters, who are so tough that no one around town wants any part of them.
+In fact, in next to no time after the Cradle business Sor-Eel gets recalled, and a new guy comes in as Governor, who is none other than Duke Raus of Rone.
+He is coming up to Pavis with a bunch of his most experienced fighters, who are so tough that no one around town wants any part of them.
 And because he is new in the job, and wants to show how well he is doing it, and especially that he is finding out all conspiracies and suchlike, this Duke Raus has his people, and the watch, and the garrison, all running around poking their noses in everywhere without any respect for anyone.
-And they go into the Rubble to capture rebels, and chase around bandit gangs, and roust out Chaotics, and many citizens say they are doing a grand job and making Pavis and Manside much safer for ordinary folks to live in.
+And they are going into the Rubble to capture rebels, and chase around bandit gangs, and roust out Chaotics, and many citizens start saying that they are doing a grand job, making Pavis and Manside much safer for ordinary folks to live in.

-Now, of course there is much to be said for this point of view.
-But if your profession is adventuring in the Rubble to find items of value, but you omit to get yourself registered as such with the authorities and also to kick in any percentage of a good haul, as adventurers are bound to do, all this patrolling and such will put a terrible crimp in your operations, and you can hear serious beefing in Lilina's from Topknot and Elsa from Adari on just this topic.
-And if Hilda is registered it will be under a false name, and she will not be running the risk of getting questioned by some eager-beaver patrol, so she too is likely to be affected, and I judge that the worried expression which she often has relates to concern about how she will support herself.
+Of course, there is much to be said for this point of view, but if your profession is adventuring in the Rubble to find items of value, but you are omitting to get yourself registered as such with the authorities, all this patrolling and such will put a terrible crimp in your operations, and you can hear serious beefing in Lilina's on just this topic from such persons as Topknot and Elsa from Adari.
+And if Hilda is registered it will be under a false name, and she will not wish to run the risk of being discovered, and I judge that she is concerned about how she will support herself, for she is generally looking depressed.
 But though she sometimes speaks of going elsewhere she never does it, which makes her fit in with the regulars at Lilina's very well.

-Well, one day she is sitting with us, and I am telling the story of how a cousin of Griselda's named Lucilla shows up, who comes on very innocent but turns out to be anything but 3, and suddenly she is interrupting me.
+Well, one day when she is sitting with us I am telling the story of how this cousin of Griselda's named Lucilla shows up, who comes on very innocent but turns out to be anything but, and suddenly she interrupts me.

 "This Lucilla," she says.
 "You say she is some kind of agent for the Free Sartar people, and goes all over?"